jaswanth04/CapstoneProject/README.md

 http://localhost:9000/

 1) Predict page for predicting the news category
 2) Retrain page for trigerring the news data feed and retrain the model.
+Retraining takes around 3-4 minute as it trigger news data feed , and retraining.

 Note* if predict tabe do not work .
 Kindly retrain and then use predict.